If no component IDs are provided, you must use --all, --outdated, --behind-upstream, or --check.

 Multi-Project Deployment

-This helps identify components where component_status is up_to_date but work has been done since the last version bump (commits_since_version > 0), indicating a version bump may be needed before deployment.
+This helps identify components where component_status is up_to_date but work has been done since the current version baseline (commits_since_version > 0), indicating a release may be needed before deployment.

 sh

-# Deploy data-machine to both extra-chill and sarai-chinwag projects
+# Deploy sample-plugin to both extra-chill and sarai-chinwag projects

 # Deploy multiple components to multiple projects